nullaufeins/leipzigHelpsUkraine_bot/README.md

     /legal
     /donations
     ```
-  - `/homepage` - opens browser link to webpage;
+  - `/homepage` - browser link to webpage.
-  - `/feedback` - quick link to sub group for technical feedback for bot.
+  - `/feedback` - telegram-link to sub group for technical feedback for bot.

 ## Setup ##